tanmayghare/activity-recommendation-system/README.md

 # Activity Recommendation System

-A real-time emotion detection and activity recommendation system that analyzes facial expressions and speech patterns to suggest personalized activities.
+A sophisticated system that provides personalized activity recommendations based on emotion detection from facial expressions and speech patterns.

 ## 🚀 Quick Start